ROUJINN/SceneAssistant/readme.md

 ## Run SceneAssistant

-Modify `llm.py`, including the "base_url" parameter.
-By default, we use zhizengzeng, which is a relay platform.
+Modify `llm.py`, including the `base_url` parameter.
+By default, we use gemini-3-flash-preview and  zhizengzeng, which is a relay platform.
 You can modify `llm.py` to use a platform you have access to.
+Please also set the `GOOGLE_API_KEY` environment variable, like `export GOOGLE_API_KEY=<your api key>`.
+We also provide a OpenAI LLM implementation, please refer to `llm.py`.

 Edit the prompt list in `run.sh` and keep only the scene prompt you want to generate, then run:
 ```bash